denisftw/modern-web-kotlin/README.md

 # Modern Web Development with Kotlin

-This is the companion code repository for the [Modern Web Development with Kotlin](https://leanpub.com/modern-web-development-with-kotlin) I'm currently writing.
+This is the companion code repository for the [Modern Web Development with Kotlin](https://leanpub.com/modern-web-development-with-kotlin) book published by Leanpub.

 ## Staring point